 We were completely different people, with one goal in mind: SAVE MONEY TO TRAVEL.
 Before you head off on a trip and figure out ways to get paid to travel, I recommend having some savings in the bank.

-Here are the top 5 ways we’ve been able to save money for travel, plus, you can use these money saving tips:
+Here are the top 5 ways we were able to save money for travel, plus, you can use these money saving tips:

 - We rented out our spare bedroom to a friend.
 Having a “third wheel” in the house wasn’t great, but hey, it was an additional $800 / month.

 - We worked overtime shifts and took on second jobs.
 Nick picked up as many extra hours at work as he could, and I took on a second job.
-I was able to earn money from home in the evenings and weekends.
+I was able to earn money from home in the evenings and on weekends.

 - We put ourselves on a budget.
 We each had $50 / month to spend on entertainment.
 This included dinners out, date nights, buying coffee, anything that wasn’t a “necessity” was considered entertainment.
 It’s amazing how far $50 went when we would stop and think about whether or not we actually needed the item we were considering buying.

 - Downsizing and consolidating.
 We cut our internet, cable and cell phone bills back to the very basic amount.
 Nick sold his expensive car and purchased a cheaper one.
 I walked to work instead of purchasing a transit pass.
-We sold things that we didn’t need anymore, including furniture, extra set of tires, extra TV, etc. I didn’t get my hair done at the salon, or purchase any new clothing.
+We sold things that we didn’t need anymore, including furniture, an extra set of tires, extra TV, etc. I didn’t get my hair done at the salon or purchase any new clothing.

 - Selling our possessions and payouts from work.
 If we didn’t take our vacation pay at work, or our sick days, those would be paid out at the end of the year in cash.
 So, we didn’t take any holidays while saving, and since we rarely get sick, we had lots of those days too.
 We also sold Nick’s vehicle and my condominium before taking off to travel the world.